oetherington/ChessPieceSwitcher/README.md

 I am not responsible for any ELO losses or brain aneurysms that you may experience as a result of using this extension.

-This extensions is licensed under the GNU AGPL v3.
+This extension is licensed under the GNU AGPL v3.

 ![Sample video](screenshots/sample.gif)